ericeslinger/delta-transform-html/README.md

 # delta-transform-html
 A transformer that pulls in ottypes/rich-text Deltas and emits HTML.

-This is still under heavy development, and not guaranteed to work yet.
-Use at your own risk.

 ## supported formats:
 - [x] plain text
 - [x] unordered list